DONE DEAL: Swindon sign Kilkenny and Butterworth - TribalFootball.com

-Kilkenny has agreed a two-year deal for an undisclosed fee, having played 15 times in the Championship for Bournemouth after spending time on loan at Fleetwood Town last season.
+Kilkenny has agreed a two-year deal for an undisclosed fee, having played 15 times for Bournemouth after spending time on loan at Fleetwood Town last season.

 He spoke about the move and how he needed to be at a club that wanted him.